rekalogika/rekalogika.dev/docs/file/03-file.md

 /** @var FileInterface $file */

-// as a string
+// As a string
 $string = $file->getContent();

-// as a stream
+// As a stream
 $stream = $file->getContentAsStream();

-// the stream is an instance of StreamInterface, to get a resource, use detach()
+// getContentAsStream() returns a PSR-7 StreamInterface, to get a plain PHP
+// resource, call detach() on it
 $resource = $stream->detach();
 ```